-The University of Edinburgh is now welcoming students from individual countries to apply for the David and Molly Pyott foundation grants in Ophthalmology.
+The University of Edinburgh is now welcoming students from individual countries to apply for the David and Molly Pyott Foundation Scholarships in Ophthalmology.

 A number of grants are available for those sparkling candidate, who has been accepted an offer to study the master degree in Clinical Ophthalmology in academic session 2019-2020.

 Valuable opportunity for international postgraduate students

 Founded in 1582, the University of Edinburgh has the third largest endowment of any university in the United Kingdom.
 The university was widely considered the best medical school in the English-speaking world throughout the 18th century.

 Why at the University of Edinburgh?
 At this university, candidates can recognize their skills and get the study opportunity at any place and get the opportunity to involve their research in one or more countries.
 It offers a diverse range of opportunities for developing skills to prepare them for a career.

 Application Deadline: July 29, 2019